blocknomic-technologies/open-trading-platform-UI/README.md

 - If you are a developer you can follow the instructions on the WIKI page.
 - If you are a trader you can drop us an email at features@blocknomic.com if we get enough inquiries regarding the update we will look into it.
-- If you are in need for a feature and can't wait you can get in touch with our Business development team to have your custom feature built enquiry@blocknomic.com

 ### Developers, Contributors and how to contribute